jenemanuele/Workday-scheduler/README.md

 ## Purpose
-A website that offers online marketing.
+A website that offers day scheduling by date, with color codes for past, present and future.
 ## Built With
 * HTML